 A Substitute for VV-ECMO

-One of the additional benefits of this device is it’s TandemLung function.
+One of the additional benefits of this device is its TandemLung function.
 To make it simple, that means you can essentially turn this device into VV-ECMO.
-This is done by placing the same ProtekDuo 29 or 31 french cannula in the right internal jugular vein, and adding an oxygenator.
-Additional equipment required includes the TandemHeart controller and pump.
+This is done by placing the same ProtekDuo 29 or 31 French cannula in the right internal jugular vein and adding an oxygenator.
+Additional equipment is required, including the TandemHeart controller and pump.

 Complications